chaos-lord/CryEd/README.md

 # How to add a new base cry:

-- First create the sound commands, I reccomend using [this editor](http://dotsarecool.com/rgme/tech/gen1cries.html) to make the cries, it includes instuctions on how the cry engine works and what each command does in [this video](https://www.youtube.com/watch?v=gDLpbFXnpeY).
+- First create the sound commands, I reccomend using [this editor](https://ardean.github.io/pokemon-gen1-cry-synthesizer/) to make the cries, it includes instuctions on how the cry engine works and what each command does in [this video](https://www.youtube.com/watch?v=gDLpbFXnpeY).
 - Convert the sound commands to the modern format, as described below
 - Add the sound itself to audio/cries.asm, remembering to also create a header.
 - Add a pointer to the new base cry's header to audio/cry_pointers in the same way as those that exist
 - Add a new constant to cry_constants.asm in the same way as those that exist

-When you add something, Please add your contribution to credits.txt, and when you use these crys please credit thier creators in your hack.
+When you add something, Please add your contribution to credits.txt, and when you use these criess please credit thier creators in your hack.

 # How to convert the dotsarecool cry format into a modern gen 1 or gen 2 cry: